nikhil-dharmaraj/decolonized/decolonized/readme.md

+# Context

+DE-Colonized is my final project for CS50, submitted Fall 2020.

 # Usage

 Download the directory of this app into an IDE of some sort.
 Then, open the IDE and navigate to the project's directory (/decolonized) In the terminal, export a personal API key that you can use